dumlutimuralp/k8s-with-nsx-t-2.5.x/README.md

 * NSX Container Plugin 2.5 Release Notes https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.5/rn/NSX-Container-Plugin-25-Release-Notes.html

+**NOTE** : Notice there is a specific note about support on up to a specific Linux Kernel version in the release notes.
+Hence locking your Linux Kernel when updating the Ubuntu Server is important.
+This is mentioned in the respective section in Part 2.

 * NSX Container Plug-in for Kubernetes and Cloud Foundry - Installation and Administration Guide https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.5/rn/NSX-Container-Plugin-25-Release-Notes.html